 Change of contact details on the public register

 Credit holders (credit owners) need to apply to change the designated contact person or authorised representative on the BOS public register to take enquiries in relation to your biodiversity credits and credit transactions.

 The person listed as a designated contact on the BOS public register must be the credit holder or someone who is authorised to act on behalf of a credit holder.

 Timeframe for processing BOS credit transfers and retirement

 The usual timeframe to process an application to transfer or retire BOS credits is approximately 3 weeks.
 Submitting an incomplete application will delay the processing time.

-This timeframe gives EES to review the application, request and review any additional information and for payment towards the Total Fund Deposit and the application fee to be received.
+This timeframe allows the Department to review the application, request and review any additional information and for payment towards the Total Fund Deposit and for the application fee to be received.

 The time taken to process an application may vary depending on how long it takes to receive additional information or there are unexpected circumstances.